Saboten758/simple-braille/Readme.md

 ```python
 python server.py
 ```
 This needs a windows machine to work, as the text to speech uses win32com.client for Co-Initializing.
-To install all the requirements by typing
+To install all the requirements create a virtual-env and run
 ```python
  python -r requirements.txt
 ```